inder-tg/geoTS/README.md

   **haRmonics**: Fits harmonic regression models (with homo- and heteroscedastic errors), that is, computes amplitudes and phase angles.
 The popular method [HANTS](https://www.asprs.org/pers-archives-of-the-past?a_tag=2001&a_category=Apr&submit=GO) by Jakubauskas, Legates and Kastens is also implemented.

+  **hetervar**: Estimation of heteroscedastic variance for remotely-sensed time series

 ## Installation
 ``` r